osteensco/shadow-clone.nvim/README.md

 <p>
 shadow-clone.nvim is a plugin that provides commands and a robust API to manage floating windows on the same level as normal windows in Neovim.
 This means splitting, controlling the z-index, navigating between floating windows, etc.
-The goal is to provide every functionality Neovim provides for normal windows to floating windows, plus some additional nice features.
+The goal is to provide every functionality Neovim provides for normal windows to floating windows, plus some nice additions.
 </p>
 <br>
 <p>